sharma1256/cbf-constrained_ppo/README.md

 This repository contains the framework used to conduct the experiments for our paper "Sampling-Based Safe Reinforcement Learning for Nonlinear Dynamical Systems", appearing in _Proceedings of the 27th International Conference on Artificial Intelligence and Statistics (AISTATS)_, 2024.
 This paper can be found here: https://arxiv.org/abs/2403.04007

+In particular, this repo contains an implementation of Control Barrier Function (CBF) constrained policies in `ppo.py` that constructs a Beta policy over the safe control set obtained from the `cbf` function defined in `quad_gym_env.py`, and this policy is then updated using proximal policy optimization defined in `ppo.py`.

+Moreover, this repo contains implementation of safe RL policy (in `ppo_proj.pu`) using CBF (in `quad_gym_env_proj.py`) filters.
+This essentially leads to a projection based safe RL policy.

 ### Usage